|Message from Hugh Vincent

 My images have file names starting with "DSC" or "P" or are panoramic stitches.
 My late wife's image file names start with "CIMG".
 She used a Casio Exilim EXZ-757 - a small point-and-shoot pocket digital camera in automatic mode.
 She took some beautiful shots with it.
 However, lack of a view finder and no vibration reduction mode made it difficult to avoid camera shake in some situations.
 The limitations of the cheaper lens also shows up in some photos.

 I like Nikon cameras.
 For many years we had a basic compact Nikon film camera that worked well and was extremely reliable.
 My first digital camera was a Nikon Coolpix 995 in 2001 (The 995 had a lens that could swivel relative to its body).
 Digital cameras were expensive then and it was the best I could afford.
 The 995 was stolen overseas and the insurer replaced it with the similar Coolpix 4500.
 I used a Nikon D70s SLR from early 2006 - August 2009 then a Nikon D90.
 I am now using the amazing Nikon D600 SLR.
+Images from the Nikon DSLRs have names starting with "DSC".
+I am also happy with the Panasonic DMC-GM5 camera that I use on more challenging walks when a DSLR would be just too heavy to carry in addition to water, rain gear and food etc. The Panasonic image names start with a "P".
 However good photographs come from the skill, effort and enthusiasm of the photographer rather than fancy camera gear.
-I am also happy with the Panasonic DMC-GM5 camera that I use on more challenging walks when a DSLR would be just too heavy to carry in addition to water, rain gear and food etc.

 I now nearly always shoot in RAW format rather than *.JPEG as this format has superior contrast tolerance and leaves more scope for editing image files.
 Also JPEG processing discards image data so that it can be compressed.
 I compress and convert my images to *.JPEG format prior to uploading them onto PBase, so the web images loose some detail compared with my prints.